 How To Pick A Topic For Your Economics Research Project Or Master's Thesis

-One of the biggest and most exciting challenges of a young academic's career is coming up with that first research project.
+One of the biggest and most exciting challenges of a young academic's career is coming up with that first economics research topic.
 Knowing how much is riding on the decision, it can also be pretty stressful.
-With so much to consider, we thought it would be easier to break the decision-making process into 6 key points.
-Consideration of each will give you the best chance possible to make sure the topic of your Master's thesis in economics is the right one - both for you personally and for your future career.
+With so much to consider, we thought it would be easier to break the decision-making process down into some key points.
+Consideration of each will give you the best chance possible to make sure the topic of your economics Master's thesis is the right one - both for you personally and for your future career.

 1. Make sure it's something you're interested in

 This sounds obvious, but you should make sure that the project you choose is of interest to you.
 If you're going to be working on a project for months or even longer, then it has to be something which you are engaged with.